-- A roasting tin big enough to hold your chicken breasts
+- A shallow roasting tin big enough to hold all your chicken.

 - 1 skinless chicken breast per person (This recipe can be expanded to virtually any number)

-- 250g or so of stuffing with parsley (either make your own, or use a good ready-made)
+- 250g or so of Stuffing with parsley (either make your own, or use a good ready-made) Or try Muriel’s Perfect Stuffing! http://eatingforireland.com/recipe/muriels-perfect-stuffing/

 - Oil, to drizzle.
 I use either Olive or Rapeseed oil.